Beer Gardens Near Milwaukee’s North Shore: Your 2026 Guide

 Estabrook Beer Garden in Glendale

 Opened in 2012 as America’s first public beer garden since Prohibition, Estabrook Beer Garden is a North Shore gem set atop a bluff in Estabrook Park.
-2025 Season: Kicks off with a Maifest Grand Opening Weekend May 2–4, 2025.
-Opening weekend is always festive – featuring keg tappings, free beer giveaways, live music, and stein-holding contests, and you can expect similar fun in 2025.
-After opening weekend, Estabrook operates daily (weather permitting) through about mid-October.
 Hours are typically noon to 9pm with last call at 9 (park closes at 10pm).

 Food & Drink

 Estabrook pours imported Hofbräu München beers (the same brewed in Munich) as its hallmark, served in dimpled glass steins.
 They also feature local craft brews, cider, hard seltzer, and even draft root beer and soda for the non-beer drinkers.
 Opening day 2025 will see a special Hofbräu & Lakefront Brewery collaboration keg tapped at noon, with free beer while it lasts – a tradition that draws a big crowd of beer lovers.
 The food menu sticks to beer garden classics: bratwurst and hot dogs hot off the grill and the famous giant fresh-baked pretzels that pair perfectly with a pint.
-On weekends you might find extras like schnitzel or a fish fry (check the schedule).
-Note: Estabrook is cashless as of last season, so bring a card.
+See the full Estabrook Beer Garden food and drink menu.

 Family-Friendly Amenities